HeatWave on AWS / ... / Editing a HeatWave Cluster

 • Click the name of the HeatWave Cluster to open the Details page and click Edit HeatWave Cluster from the Actions menu.

-3. On the Edit HeatWave Cluster panel, provide the following information:
+3. On the Edit HeatWave Cluster panel, update the following information as needed:

 • Basic information

-• Display Name: Specify a name of the HeatWave Cluster.
+• Display Name: Change the name of the HeatWave Cluster as needed.

-• Description: Specify a description of the HeatWave Cluster.
+• Description: Change the description of the HeatWave Cluster as needed.

 Note: